-Artificial Intelligence in business
+Artificial Intelligence and Machine Learning in Business

 By Katrina Wakefield, Marketing, SAS UK

 Artificial Intelligence (AI), once a notion confined to Sci-Fi novels, movies and research papers, is now making a tremendous impact on society.

 Today, there are numerous applications of artificial intelligence in the consumer and business spaces, from Apple’s Siri to Google’s DeepMind.
 Siri, for example, uses natural language processing (NLP) to interpret voice commands and respond accordingly.
 Google’s DeepMind, on the other hand, uses deep learning.
 It is capable of making connections and reaching meanings without relying on predefined behavioural algorithms, instead learning from experience and using raw data as its inputs.
 In fact, by applying findings from DeepMind, Google was able to improve the efficiency of its own power centres, reducing the energy used for cooling by 40%.

 In the business world, artificial intelligence is enabling businesses to work smarter and faster, doing more with significantly less.
 As technology and society continue to advance, more organisations are looking for powerful, sophisticated solutions that will improve and streamline operations.